willthames/willthames.github.io/_posts/2014-08-11-patterns-for-versioning-ansible.markdown

 `application_role_version` explicitly.
 This is because `application_role_version`
 cannot come implicitly from inventory (what roles get included gets calculated before inventory is read).
 Also, you'll need to pass in `-e env=test`.

+Once the playbook is in such a minimal state, with all the logic and variables moved completely out of the playbook, we can hope that it needs no further changes.

 ### One role per playbook